 If you have a job that pays you, you could argue that you have no need to continue to develop your skills and become a better human.
 That said, the people who think like that are the most bitter people you could ever meet because their failure to continue to progress beyond adolescence leaves them constantly wanting.
 They live their lives bitter because they refuse to get better.

 What if everyone was like that?
 What a horrible world it would be if nobody tried to get better after failure.
 Sports would suck.
 Imagine if every NHL team who didn’t win the Stanley Cup didn’t try to get better.
 Imagine if a new coach gets hired for the last place team was bitter about starting from the bottom and didn’t bother trying to get better?
 What a boring league that would be.
 Top performers always try to get better because they can’t afford not to.
 A new coach gets hired because they assume they can make things better.
 A professional athlete always goes into the game assuming they’re going to win, but when they lose, they can only afford to be bitter for a moment before focusing on getting better.
 Wayne Gretzky and the Oilers lost in the Stanley Cup final before they won.
 Nobody would be talking about one of the greatest dynasties of all time to this day if they couldn’t get over the bitter feeling of losing.
-In fact, Gretzky has spoken about that loss in that 1983 final and how his team was only motivated to keep going after losing.
-He said that the next season couldn’t come soon enough because based on the information that they had collected in they previous 4 seasons, they now knew exactly what needed to be done to win it all.
+In fact, Gretzky has spoken about losing in the 1983 final and how his team was only motivated to keep going after failing to win.
+He said that the next season couldn’t come soon enough because based on the information that they had collected in the previous 4 seasons, they knew exactly what needed to be done to win it all.
 They knew because of the experience of losing.

 If you’re not exactly where you wish you were in life, you know that the reason why is because of your actions so far.
 Whatever you’ve done to this point has led you to your current position.
 I know a lot of people who don’t like that spot, but I also know a lot of people who don’t do anything about it.
 The world around you is going to get better whether you’re bitter about it or not, so why not make some changes?
 Don’t pretend that you don’t know what changes to make.
 As I said at the beginning, we have an instruction manual to tap into.